Reviews You Can Rely On

 Why Trust GearLab

-Mountain athlete and runner Craig D'Innocente leads this review.
-Craig works seasonally in different parts of the country, most recently taking on the role of Botany Technician within the Willamette National Forest.
-Hiking far distances in the backcountry and on Forest Service roads is a primary part of his job, so runs in his free time play an integral part of his routine to maintain fitness for work and the upcoming ski season.
-Matthew Richardson is another passionate runner and all-around mountain sport enthusiast based in Durango, Colorado.
+Matthew Richardson is a passionate runner and all-around mountain sport enthusiast based in Durango, Colorado.
 An interest in environmental biology and GIS (Geospatial Information Systems) first brought him to the San Juan Mountains for college, and in the years since, he has built a life dedicated to maximizing his time in the outdoors, with trail running at its center.
-As one of GearLab's running experts, Matthew has not only taken on a central role in evaluating running shorts over the years, but he also takes the lead in our review of men's road running shoes.
+As one of GearLab's running experts, Matthew has not only taken on a central role in evaluating running shorts over the years, but also leads our review of men's trail running shoes.

 Analysis and Test Results